ManticoreGamesInc/platform-documentation/src/tutorials/pet_namer.md

 ## Overview

-The [UI Text Entry Box](../references/ui_text_entry_box.md) is a new UI component that allows players to enter text without using the Chat window.
+The [UI Text Entry Box](../references/ui_text_entry_box.md) is a new UI component that allows players to enter text without using the chat window.
 This tutorial will show how to create a UI prompt allowing the player to rename a pet spider object.
 The player will also greet the pet using its given name.

 - Completion Time: ~15 minutes
 - Knowledge Level: Basic Lua Understanding